SERVICES TO YOUTH

 Promote and support Historically Black Colleges and Universities for ensured sustainability

-In collaboration with our community partner, We Belong, the Middlesex Chapter of the Links, Inc. delivers interactive workshops with adolescents of color promoting the importance of attending school regularly, improving academic standing, increasing self-esteem and engaging in healthier lifestyles.
+In collaboration with our community partner, We Belong, the Middlesex Chapter of the Links, Incorporated delivers interactive workshops with adolescents of color promoting the importance of attending school regularly, improving academic standing, increasing self-esteem and engaging in healthier lifestyles.

 We have placed tremendous value in establishing meaningful engagement opportunities with the students.